bazaknir/VideosApp/README.md

 # Running the App
   * Clone/download the video_client and video_server folders.
+  * within the client, run the command "npm install" - this will install required npm packages
   * within the client, run the command "npm run build" - this will build the client.
+  * within the server, run the command "npm install" - this will install required npm packages
   * within the server, run the command "npm run build" - this will build the server.
   * within the server, run the command "npm start" - this will run the server and the client.